BlenderCN/BlenderPython/GeneralPythonSnippets.md

 ###tuple

 This is a data type which is used to collect data.
-You might a tuple defined in various ways.
+You'll see a tuple defined in various ways.

 ```python
 >>> some_number = 20